rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   2. The naturalist believes that knowledge is not esoteric, innate, or intuitive (mystical).
 >   3. The naturalist believes that the external world, of which man is an integral part, is objective
 >       and hence not "his idea" but an existent apart from his, your, or anyone's consciousness.
->   4. The naturalist believes that hte world minifests order and regularity and that,
+>   4. The naturalist believes that the world minifests order and regularity and that,
 >       contrary to some opinion, this does not exclude human responsibility.
 >       This order cannot be changed merely by thought, magic, sacrifice, or prayer,
 >       but requires an actual manipulation of the external world in some physical way.